 When sports and gambling mix together, there can be a lot of money and a lot of happy punters but also, where there is money, there are fixed matches, races and other forms of competition.
+While most people are content with getting some benefits from online betting and casino games with the use of promo codes such as the Betfred promo code, there is also another side of the problem, those people who will try to compromise the integrity of the race/match.
 These paid matches and races can really turn a sport inside out and reveal its darkest secrets.

 Many fighting based sports were victim to such behavior and so were other types of individual sports.
 Many sports and athletes have suffered because of such a bond.
 Does this affect the world of pro cycling?

 Far Worse Than Doping – Corruption

 Doping has been cycling’s darkest spot.
 It was always there, from its inception and it persists even today, regardless of the UCI’s statements that the scene is cleaner.
 Even though there are various biological passports and drug tests one must take to participate in any professional event, not to mention unscheduled drug tests, athletes find a way of enhancing their body with drugs, and if not with drugs, then other ways of cheating.

 Since the spotlight moved away from drugs to corruption, it’s time to address the elephant in the room, the fact that deals and handshakes behind the scene are not really frowned upon in cycling.
 It is considered normal for someone to trade first place in a sprint for a first place in a stage.
 When a referee fails to call for an offside or a basketball player fails to hit a very easy shot under the hoop, everybody wants to form a mob and organize a witch hunt, the witch being the person paid behind the scenes.

 In cycling, however, these kinds of deals and trading is considered normal and quite frankly, always present.
 Sometimes, there is a favor involved in such a trade, or a gesture of good will towards a previous team member or sometimes, a lot of money.